Overview of China's labor laws

 The simplest of foreign investment vehicles in China, the representative office (RO) is not permitted to directly hire staff in China; instead, they need to use dispatch agencies; the agencies must hold a government-issued special license that allows them to hire employees on behalf of their clients (e.g. Dezan Shira & Associates has dispatch licenses).

 Leave during the first year of employment

-Employees are not entitled to any mandatory minimum number of leave days if their work tenure is less than one year, except those during major holidays such as Chinese New Year around February, and the National Day celebrations in early October.
-The work tenure is not limited to the length of time that an employee has worked for their current .employer, but rather refers to their cumulative work years with all previous and current employers.
+Employees are not entitled to any mandatory minimum number of leave days if their work tenure is less than one year, except those during major holidays such as Chinese New Year around February and the National Day celebrations in early October.
+Work tenure is not limited to the length of time an employee has worked for their current employer but refers to their cumulative work years with all previous and current employers.

 No at-will termination

 Terminating employees in China is both difficult and expensive.
-Employees may resign with 30 days’ notice, but for employers, there are limited grounds for terminating an employee before their contract has come to an end.
+Employees may resign with 30 days’ notice, but for employers, there are limited grounds for terminating an employee before their contract ends.

 After an employee finishes their second contract with your company, they shall be offered a lifetime contract as the third unless they want another fixed term contract instead.
 Such a non-fixed term contract can only be terminated if there are grounds for dismissal.